 Mumbai’s Dhobhi Ghat is located in the heart of Mahalaxmi, Mumbai.
 This Ghat is world famous for its rich history, movies shot here and for being the largest outdoor laundry in the world.
 Dhobi Ghat can be seen from the Mahalaxmi Ghat flyover.
 You can see the Laundry Men, known as Dhobis in India, awake here early in the morning.
 They start doing their work at 4:30 in the morning. work until 22:00.
-Numerous men and women can be seen washing clothes by hand in the large sinks.
+Numerous men and women can be seen washing clothes with hand in the large sinks.
 And this has been going on for centuries.

 In this Dhobi Ghat you will find these men and women washing the clothes of a large part of the half of the population of Mumbai and still ensuring that the right clothes reach the right customer.
 These Dhobis work for organizations such as hotels and hospitals and are known for their punctuality and great organizational skills.

-Mumbai has some of the most densely populated railway stations.
+Mumbai has some of the most dense railway stations.
 This is one of them located in the heart of Mumbai.
 The Chhatrapati Shivaji Terminus (CST) is a historic railway station and a UNESCO World Heritage Site.
 Formerly known as Victoria Terminus (VT), the station was built in Victorian Gothic style to commemorate Queen Victoria’s Golden Jubilee in 1887.
 This is India’s busiest railway station, serving as the headquarters of the central railways.

 Officially known as Mahatma Jyotiba Phule Mandai, Crawford Market is an old brick market that takes onlookers to the old post colonial days.
 Originally a fruit and vegetable market, the market is now home to food stalls, toy stalls, and a whole section specifically for pets of different breeds and all odd shapes and sizes.
 Best time to visit: Usually open from early morning until late evening.
 On Sundays the market is open only until early afternoon.
-A good time to visit this market would be during the day when it is bright and sunny and the best of pets are still active.
+A good time to visit this market is during the day when it is sunny and the best of pets are still active.

-Haji Ali Dargah is a major landmark located in the heart of the city of cinema.
+Haji Ali Dargah is a major landmark in the heart of the city of cinema.
 And, a religious place and receives around 10-15 thousand visitors in one day as it is the famous pilgrimage site for Muslims, non-Muslims also visit there.